New AI Network will bring academic research and industry insights together

 The Artificial Intelligence Innovation Network (AIIN) will bring together academics, businesses and those using AI across different sectors to tackle global problems like the sustainability of smart cities, the security of financial systems, the sourcing of energy, water and food, and improved diagnostic processes for healthcare.

-Organisations including the UK Government’s Cabinet Office, AB Sugar, NHS University Hospitals Coventry and Warwickshire, AI healthcare start-up behold.ai and global energy and utilities firm Enzen have already joined the AIIN to work out how the burgeoning technology can enhance their operations.
+Organisations including the UK Government’s Cabinet Office, NHS University Hospitals Coventry and Warwickshire, AI healthcare start-up behold.ai and global energy and utilities firm Enzen have already joined the AIIN to work out how the burgeoning technology can enhance their operations.

 Mark Skilton, AIIN Industry Director (pictured), said: “This is a great opportunity to bring the latest research from academia and the cutting edge players in business together to develop new capabilities in AI.